dottorepie/synthf/README.md

 ~download files from synth folder from this Repository to a local new synth folder

-~find SuperCollider startup file in SuperCollider file in User Library, APPDATA on Windows, Application Support on Mac
+~find SuperCollider startup.scd file in SuperCollider file in User Library, APPDATA on Windows, Application Support on Mac

 ~open startup.scd and paste on the writing environment of SuperCollider, the contnet of startup.scd from this repository